sahildevil/zaika-ai/SUPABASE_STORAGE_SETUP.md

 # Supabase Storage Setup for Recipe Images

+## ⚠️ IMPORTANT: Current Status

+The recipe generation currently uses **placeholder images** because Supabase Storage policies need to be configured.
+Once you complete the setup below, uncomment the code in `src/app/api/generate/route.js` to enable real AI-generated images.

 ## Step 1: Create the Storage Bucket

 1. Go to your Supabase project dashboard